oshaughnessy/maysl.soccer/_pages/rules.md

 For a friendly overview of the Laws of the Game, see [Laws of the Game Made Easy](/files/laws-of-the-game-made-easy-2011.pdf).

+Please see [Ref Training]({% link _pages/ref-training.md %}) for information on how our refs are taught to enforce rules in each MAYSL age division.

 ## Game Sizes